stubbiali/cloudsc-paper/README.md

 (venv) $ deactivate
 ```

-The data to generate the figures are retrieved from `data/`.
+The performance numbers shown in the figures are retrieved from `data/`.

 Older versions of the article can be found in `pdf/`.